mazwat/mazwat.github.io/software-architecture-lm.md

 **SOLID** is basically 5 principles, which will help to create a good software architecture.
 You can see that all design patterns are based on these principles.
 SOLID is basically an acronym of the following:

--   **S** is single responsibility principle (SRP) - every class in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.
+-   **S** is *single responsibility principle* (SRP) - every class in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.
 -   **O** stands for open closed principle (OCP)
 -   **L** Liskov substitution principle (LSP)
 -   **I** interface segregation principle (ISP)
 -   **D** Dependency injection principle (DIP)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDUzNjYzOTUsNjE0OTk5Nzc3LDEwND
+eyJoaXN0b3J5IjpbLTQ4NTU5MDAyNyw2MTQ5OTk3NzcsMTA0OD
-gwMDY0ODcsMjE5MTkwODI3LC0xNDMyMzM1NDI4XX0=
+AwNjQ4NywyMTkxOTA4MjcsLTE0MzIzMzU0MjhdfQ==
 -->